-An exciting cruise holiday doesn't have to take you far afield, with a British Isles cruise offering everything from fascinating itineraries and beautiful landscapes to interesting and immersive shore experiences.
-If you choose to cruise round Britain, you'll be treated to some of the countries’ hidden-gem destinations, including the remote islands of Scotland.
+An exciting cruise holiday doesn't have to take you far afield, and can be relatively cheap too, with British Isles cruises offering everything from fascinating itineraries and beautiful landscapes to interesting and immersive shore experiences.
+If you choose one of these UK Coastal Cruises, you'll be treated to some of the countries’ hidden-gem destinations, including the remote islands of Scotland.

-While the British Isles are a fantastic cruise destination all year round, a cruise around the British Isles is best in the spring and summer when the weather is warmer and the countryside is out in full bloom.
+While the British Isles are a fantastic cruise destination all year round, cruises around the British Isles are best in the spring and summer when the weather is warmer and the countryside is out in full bloom.

-If you head on a cruise at a certain time of the year, you may even get to enjoy some of these special events:
+If you head on a British Isles cruise at a certain time of the year, you may even get to enjoy some of these special events:

-With so much natural beauty and historical sites, there's plenty to see and do during your British Isles cruise.
+With so much natural beauty and historical sites, there's plenty to see and do during British Isles cruises.
 From hiking in the rugged Scottish highlands and whale and dolphin spotting off the coast to visiting the Guinness Storehouse in Ireland, there's something on your itinerary to suit all interests.